oskstr/INDA-Project/README.md

 The user is supposed to interact with a grapfical interface to complete the weekly tasks (game levels).
 The game project will be implemented by using **JavaFX**.

+#### Classes
+We would first of all need a `Game` class to generate a `Scene`, a window to display objects in, and run until the player decides to exit.
+We would also need either an interface or abstract class `Drawable` to be able to iterate over all objects in the scene.
+We would like to, at each time interval, update the state of `Drawable` objects as well as draw/redraw them.

+There would be a few different classes that implements `Drawable`.
+The different `Drawable` object would probably all store a position and an image, held in a file somewhere.
+The only NPC in the game currenly planned is Plutten, coming in a couple of different incarnations `BouncingPlutten` that would work a lot like `BoxBall` from assignment 7. `WalkingPlutten` would be patroling a path, going back and forth, making it difficult for the `Player` to avoid *komplettering*.

 **Class diagram**